stupideveloper/RefTracker/README.md

 2. A Fauna Account
 3. Cloudflare Wrangler Installed
 4. A Github Account
+5. A Basic Knowlage of Git / GitHub
 #### Setting Up Fauna
 Our first step will be configuring a database through Fauna's dashboard.
 After you've logged into the dashboard, create a new database named RefTracker and choose a region closest to your users: